getmango/Mango/README.md

 ### Build from source

-1. Make sure you have Crystal, Node and Yarn installed
+1. Make sure you have Crystal, Node and Yarn installed.
+You might also need to install the development headers for `libsqlite3` and `libyaml`.
 2. Clone the repository
 3. `make && sudo make install`
 4. Start Mango by running the command `mango`